marieval/100DaysOfCode/README.md

 **Thoughts:** Tomorrow I´m going to intro to my first _Hackaton_!
 I´m looking forward to it, because I think it could help me in finding some ideas and advice for finishing my _Plan-Up Project_!

+### Day 159 - 25.1.2019 (Fri) +
+**Today´s Progress:** I worked on my _Plan-Up Project_.
+The view-update after sorting todo-list is working.
+I refactored some code (extracted some functions, got rid of one which I didn´t find that useful and solved it other way,...).